KatherineMichel/portfolio/doc/djangocon-us-2025-topics-inspiration-list.md

 Published April 19, 2025

+Disclaimer: the content of this post is a reflection of my career journey and not specific to my work at JPMorganChase & Co.

 New Features and Future Outlook
 * New Django features
 * New Python features of interest to Django devs